aerickt/lapwing-for-beginners/src/Chapter-08.md

 > Feel free to come up with your own or even suggest some!

-1. If the notion of *long vowel* and *short vowels* (as described in the previous chapter) is familiar, you can think of transforming the "i" chord into a *long i* by combining it with the two keys on the other side
+1. If the notion of *long vowels* and *short vowels* (as described in the previous chapter) is familiar, you can think of transforming the "i" chord into a *long i* by combining it with the two keys on the other side
     - *Long i* = `EU` + (vowel keys on other hand)

 ### Section practice